happyherp/OpenHands/README.md

 You'll find OpenHands running at [http://localhost:3000](http://localhost:3000)!

-> **First-time startup**: When running OpenHands for the first time, you'll see a progress indicator while the sandbox runtime image (~3GB) is downloaded.
-This may take a few minutes depending on your internet connection.
-The progress bar shows real-time download status and will automatically disappear when complete.

 When you open the application, you'll be asked to choose an LLM provider and add an API key.
 [Anthropic's Claude Sonnet 4](https://www.anthropic.com/api) (`anthropic/claude-sonnet-4-20250514`)
 works best, but you have [many options](https://docs.all-hands.dev/usage/llms).